 What Is the Best Way to Prepare It?

-If you intend on harvesting a lake trout for the table, the first thing your should do is bleed the fish by slitting its’ “throat” or area just behind the gills.
+If you intend to harvest a lake trout for the table, you should first bleed the fish by slitting its’ “throat” or area just behind the gills.

 If you leave the blood in the fish, it will give the fish a bad taste if isn’t cleaned or filleted immediately.

-You should keep your lake trout in a cooler with ice or in cold water until you get back to shore and are able to clean it.
+You should keep your lake trout in a cooler with ice or cold water until you get back to shore and can clean it.

 Cleaning and Filleting